alexeyraspopov/layout-elements/README.md

 # stack-layout

+    npm install @alexeyraspopov/stack-layout

 Layout primitive that abstracts flexbox in order to define the layout for children components.
+See demo: https://alexeyraspopov.github.io/stack-layout/.

 ## Requirements